Levain LabsLevain Labs

 Levain supports tools from several sources:

 • MCP servers.
-Model Context Protocol servers configured at the workspace level — register once, reuse across agents.
+Model Context Protocol servers connected as workspace integrations — register once, reuse across agents.

 • Shell commands.
 For infrastructure work, file manipulation, and scripts you already trust.